 Anyway, read on to find out which apps have made the cut, and also be sure to check out the following:

-Round-up: 8 iPad/iPhone DJing apps
+6 of the best iPad/iPhone DJing apps

 Weekly iOS music making round-ups